Intrapersonal communication

-Intrapersonal communication is communication with oneself or self-to-self communication.
-Examples are thinking to oneself "I'll do better next time" after having made a mistake or having an imaginary conversation with one's boss because one intends to leave work early.
-It is often understood as an exchange of messages in which the sender and the receiver is the same person.
+Intrapersonal communication (also known as autocommunication or inner speech) is communication with oneself or self-to-self communication.
+Examples are thinking to oneself "I will do better next time" after having made a mistake or imagining a conversation with one's boss in preparation for leaving work early.
+It is often understood as an exchange of messages in which sender and receiver are the same person.
 Some theorists use a wider definition that goes beyond message-based accounts and focuses on the role of meaning and making sense of things.
 Intrapersonal communication can happen alone or in social situations.
 It may be prompted internally or occur as a response to changes in the environment.
-The term "autocommunication" is sometimes used as a synonym.

 Intrapersonal communication encompasses a great variety of phenomena.
 A central type happens purely internally as an exchange within one's mind.
 Some researchers see this as the only form.
 In a wider sense, however, there are also types of self-to-self communication that are mediated through external means, like when writing a diary or a shopping list for oneself.
 For verbal intrapersonal communication, messages are formulated using a language, in contrast to non-verbal forms sometimes used in imagination and memory.
-One distinction among inner verbal forms is between self-talk and inner dialogue.
+One contrast among inner verbal forms is between self-talk and inner dialogue.
 Self-talk involves only one voice talking to itself.
-For inner dialogue, several voices associated with different positions take turns in a form of imaginary interaction.
-Other phenomena associated with intrapersonal communication include planning, problem-solving, perception, reasoning, self-persuasion, introspection, and dreaming.
+For inner dialogue, several voices linked to different positions take turns in a form of imaginary interaction.
+Other phenomena related to intrapersonal communication include planning, problem-solving, perception, reasoning, self-persuasion, introspection, and dreaming.